Thandie Newton biography

 This, along with a coveted spot on the April 1999 cover of Vanity Fair's annual Hollywood Issue, further cemented Newton's well-deserved status as one of the industry's latest forces to be reckoned with.

-When casting for the Charlie's Angels movie was underway, Newton's name kept being mentioned.
+When casting for the Charlie's Angels movie was underway, Thandie's name kept being mentioned.
 Despite not having much commercial success on her record, the producers clearly believed in her talent.
-In the end, a delayed shoot for Mission: Impossible 2 ruined Newton's chances of being an Angel, but the mere fact of being considered demonstrates just how far Thandie has come.
+In the end, a delayed shoot for Mission: Impossible 2 ruined Thandie's chances of being an Angel, but the mere fact of being considered demonstrates just how far Thandie has come.

 In 2003 she joined the cast of the hit medical series, ER, before returning to the big screen opposite Will Smith in The Pursuit of Happyness (2006).
 She also played a role in the movie For Colored Girls, based on the Tony Award-winning play.
 More recently, she played Bonnie Soyinka in the dark comedy Gringo (2018), alongside Charlize Theron and David Oyelowo, and Val in the Star Wars prequel Solo: A Star Wars Story (2018).